bguerout/jongo/README.md

 ### Data Binding with Jackson

-Jongo uses Jackson as a default POJO data binder.
+Jongo uses <a href="http://jackson.codehaus.org/">Jackson</a> as a default POJO data binder.

 To be eligible to Jackson mapping, a class needs a no args constructor (even a `private` one is enough).
 Class field `_id` can be annotated

 with `javax.persistence.Id`